 This is where you tell them what action you are looking for them to take.
 Do a quick review with a compelling headline and keep it simple.
 Successful CTAs have used similar language for years.
 One thing that you should remember not to do is to have customers fill out multiple forms or request that they click through to more landing pages.
 This will become annoying, and people will give up easily.

-To build a landing page that converts, start with a mini CTA for those that want to click through and don't want to bother reading the rest, also for those that need the extra stimulation.
+To build a good landing page that converts, start with a mini CTA for those that want to click through and don't want to bother reading the rest, also for those that need the extra stimulation.
 Next, you want to explain why the offer makes sense, be descriptive about it, and offer a glimpse at the final product.
 Make sure to add something about how customer information is handled, and then close with your awesome CTA!